 We are legally required to carry out annual inspections of all gas appliances and installations that we have put in your home.
-We will notify you when your annual inspection is due and agree an appointment.
+Our gas contractor, TSG will notify you when your annual inspection is due and agree an appointment.
 Please do respond when you get your notification as this is an important safety matter (see information on carbon monoxide overleaf).

 You are responsible for ensuring your own gas appliances are properly maintained and safe to use.
-If we find something unsafe during our own checks, we may cap your gas supply and even condemn your appliance if necessary.
+If something is found to be unsafe during TSG's checks, they may cap your gas supply and even condemn your appliance if necessary.